 This old house (Goryo-Tei) is open as an observatory deck.

-You see how large this park is… The grass area is in the British style garden.
+You see how large this park is… It has several gardens of different styles inside.
+The grass area is in the British garden.

 I hope you enjoy photos on this post!